 Again use \cite{BdP99} and \cite{GL87} to check that $\lmd{E_\oM}$ is derived equivalent to $\coh\XX$ for $\XX$ of weight type $(4,4,2)$.
 In particular, $E_\oM$ is piecewise hereditary.
 A straightforward check shows that $\mu_5\mu_2\mu_8\mu_1\mu_9\mu_5\mu_7\mu_3(\hQ_\oM)=\Delta$, where $\Delta$ is the quiver in Figure~\ref{fig:ellipticR} associated to $\sE_7^{(1,1)}$.

+The case $\sE_8^{(1,1)}$ has already been studied extensively in~\cite[Sec.~14-17 and 19.4]{GLS05}.
+For convenience we recall the aspects which are here relevant.
 Let $Q$ be the quiver as shown in the following figure on the left.
 The Auslander-Reiten quiver $\Gamma_Q$ of $Q$ has then the shape as shown in the middle of the following picture.

 We choose $M=\oplus_{i=1}^{15}M_i$ the direct sum of all indecomposable modules.
 Thus, $E_\oM$ is given by the following quiver $\tQ_\oM$ with relations as shown in the previous picture on the right.
 Again, \cite{BdP99} and \cite{GL87} can be used to check that $\lmd{E_\oM}$ is derived equivalent to $\coh\XX$ where $\XX$ is a weighted projective line of weight type $(6,3,2)$ (in fact $E_\oM$ is tubular as can be seen using \cite[Sect.~4.7]{Ri84}), in particular it is piecewise hereditary.
 A straightforward check shows that $\mu_2\mu_5\mu_4\mu_{10}\mu_9\mu_8\mu_3\mu_5\mu_7\mu_5\mu_9\mu_8\mu_3\mu_6\mu_1(\hQ_\oM)=\Delta$, where $\Delta$ is the quiver in Figure~\ref{fig:ellipticR} associated to $\sE_8^{(1,1)}$.